Leeds to New York Student Leadership programme 2017

 Professor Tom Ward, Deputy Vice-Chancellor: Student Education

 The Leeds to New York student leadership programme combines theory, innovative practice and hands-on experience.
-In Leeds students connect with leading academics and City business leaders, and in America connect with New York based Leeds alumni.
-They will be introduced to a specific challenge and will be working on this throughout the programme.
+In Leeds students connect with leading academics and City business leaders, and in America they will connect with New York based Leeds alumni.
+They will be introduced to a specific challenge which they will address and develop a response to throughout the programme.

-Through getting out into a new city, learning with and from its leaders, this international experience provides a real differentiator in the competitive graduate jobs market and far beyond.
-Students will:
+Participants experienced a range of benefits including travelling to a new country and city, experiential learning with and from business leaders, academics and fellow students.
+This international experience provides a real differentiator in the competitive graduate jobs market and far beyond.
+The students who participated in the June 2017 programme:

-- work with senior business leaders and Leeds alumni
+- worked with senior business leaders and Leeds alumni

-- develop their knowledge and understanding of some of the key issues faced by business leaders in Leeds and New York
+- developed their knowledge and understanding of some of the key issues faced by a range of business leaders in Leeds and New York

-- be supported by a Leeds Alumni Mentor in New York
+- were supported by a Leeds Alumni Mentor in New York

-- engage with Common Purpose Study Abroad Experiences
+- engaged with Common Purpose Study Abroad Experiences

-- develop Cultural Intelligence (CQ): the ability to cross divides and thrive in multiple cultures
+- developed Cultural Intelligence (CQ): the ability to cross divides and thrive in multiple cultures

-- gain an understanding of how to lead and bring about change
+- gained an understanding of how to lead and bring about change

-- investigate and work on a specific challenge in the context of inclusivity
+- investigated and worked on a specific challenge in the context of inclusivity

-- enhance CVs by adding a valuable and unique international experience
+- enhanced their CVs by adding a valuable and unique international experience

-- join the Common Purpose online module - the online platform that connects Common Purpose alumni
+- joined the Common Purpose online module - the online platform that connects Common Purpose alumni

 Programme briefing: Introduction to the programme (Leeds)